 Let’s examine some deal sourcing best practices, and look at the ways you can improve your deal sourcing process.

-1. Overestimate the amount of time you'll need to spend and focus on high-quality leads
+Overestimate time investment and focus on high-quality leads

 Deal origination is a top priority for firms and it's not something you can just focus on periodically.
 Be prepared to put continuous effort into your deal sourcing strategy, week after week, month after month, and year after year.